 Polycyclic Aromatic Hydrocarbons

-These are the hydrocarbons which comprise of aromatic rings in fused form.
+- These are the hydrocarbons which comprise of aromatic rings in fused form.
 These are found in coal, tar, oil and some of the cooked foods such as smoked fish, burnt toast, etc.